In Missoula, suicide prevention resources include:

-The Missoula County Suicide Prevention Office offers free training in “QPR” (Question, Persuade, and Refer), a nationally-recognized suicide prevention program: think of QPR as the mental health equivalent of CPR.
+The Missoula County Health Department offers free training in “QPR” (Question, Persuade, and Refer), a nationally-recognized suicide prevention program: think of QPR as the mental health equivalent of CPR.
 The training takes only 60-90 minutes and is led by trained, certified instructors.
 It’s available to community groups of all sizes, and it can be tailored to audiences of different ages; please contact Heidi Kendall at 258-3881 to schedule training.

 If you think someone is considering suicide, ask them: “Are you suicidal?” or “Are you thinking of killing yourself?”
 Offer them hope.
 Tell someone else (NO SECRETS WHEN IT COMES TO SUICIDE).
 Don’t leave the person alone.
 Take them to the ER or call 911.
 Remember to lock up guns and pills.

-Even one life lost to suicide is one life too many.
+Even one life lost to suicide is one life too many; no one has to die this way.
 Let’s work together as a community to reach our goal: “SUICIDE: NOT EVEN ONE.”